franciscoxavier04/pm-BIM/docs/getting-started/projects/README.md

 Alternatively, you can open the list of all existing projects using the [**Global modules**](../../user-guide/home/global-modules/#projects) menu.

 Also, you will see your newest and favored projects on the application landing page in the **Projects** section.
 Here you can simply click on one of the projects to open it.
-Alternatively, select fovorite projects from the **All projects** dropdown menu by using the respective switch.
+Alternatively, select favorite projects from the **All projects** dropdown menu by using the respective switch.

 ![Favorite projects displayed on OpenProject overview page](openproject_getting_started_favorite_projects.png)